AsadShahi/AsadShahi/README.md

-- 👋 Hi, I’m @AsadShahi React Developer
+- 👋 Hi there, I’m @AsadShahi a React Developer
-- 👀 I’m interested in web development
+- 👀 I’m passionate about web development
-- 🌱 I’m currently learning NextJs and TypeScript
+- 🌱 Currently diving into Next.js and TypeScript to level up my skills!
 - 💞️ I’m looking to Front End remote job
 - 📫 How to reach me ...
 can you write better please